yulia-2008/rails-challenge-practice-nyc01-seng-ft-062220/README.md

 #### Company:

 - Users should be able to create a new company and choose any number of buildings to open an office in, as well as the floors that the company would like to purchase
-	- We have provided you with helper functions in the Building model to assist you in figuring out which offices are currently open, as well as a form partial to render checkboxes for the open offices
+	- We have provided you with helper functions in the Building model to assist you in figuring out which offices are currently open, as well as the form itself.
+Spend some time looking over the code, but your main responsibility will be to handle the form's submission.
 - Users should be able to see a show page for an individual company
  - On this page, a user should be able to see a list of all of its offices, as well as the building in which the office is located
  - On this page, a user should be able to add an employee to the company